Military history of India: The Chola Empire

 The Cholas were the first rulers of the Indian subcontinent to maintain a navy and use it to expand their dominion overseas.
 Vijayalaya Chola defeated the Pallavas and captured Thanjavur.
 In the early 10th century the Chola king Parantaka I defeated the Pandyan king Maravarman Rajasimha II and invaded Sri Lanka.
 The Rashtrakuta ruler Krishna III defeated and killed Parantaka I's son Rajaditya in about 949.

 Uttama Chola reigned 970–85.
 Inscriptions tell that at least from his time, Chola warriors wore waist coats of armour.
 Hence, one regiment was called Niyayam-Uttama-Chola-tterinda-andalakattalar.
 Paluvettaraiyar Maravan Kandanar served as a general under Uttama and his predecessor, Sundara.

 Rajaraja Chola began his military career with the conquest of the Cheras in the Kandalur War.
 He captured the Pandya ruler Amara Bhujanga, the town of Vizhinjam, and a part of Sri Lanka.
 In the 14th year of his reign (998–999) he conquered the Gangas of Mysore, the Nolambas of Bellary and Eastern Mysore, Tadigaipadi, Vengi, Coorg, the Pandyas and the Chalukyas of the Deccan.
 During the next three years, he subdued Quilon and the northern kingdom of Kalinga with the help of his son Rajendra Chola I. Rajendra later completed the conquest of Sri Lanka, crossed the Ganges, and marched across Kalinga to Bengal.
 He sent out a great naval expedition that occupied parts of Java, Malaya, and Sumatra.
 The Cholas were brought down by the Hoysalas from the west and Pandyas from the south.

 The Gurjar-Pratiharas, Palas and Rashtrakutas

 The Arab scholar Sulaiman described the emperor of the Rashtrakuta dynasty as one of the four great kings of the world in the 9th century.
 In middle of 9th century, the Palas under Devapala attacked and subjugated the Gurjara-Pratiharas.
 Led by Mihir Bhoja, the Pratiharas, and their allies defeated Narayan Pala after the death of Devapala.

-There were many battles between the Gurjar Pratiharas under Bhoj and the Rashtrakutas under Krishna II with mixed results.
+There were multiple battles between the Gurjar Pratiharas under Bhoj and the Rashtrakutas under Krishna II with mixed results.
 When the Rashtrakuta king Indra III attacked Kanauj, Mahipala I, Mihir Bhoj's successor, fled; he later returned.

 Al-Masudi wrote that in 915, during Mahipala's rule, the Pratiharas were at war with the Muslims in the west and the Rashtrakutas in the south, and that the Gurjar Pratiharas had four armies of about 80,000 men each.